KirilStrezikozin/telegram-bot-cf-workers-and-gle-sheets/README.md

 # telegram-bot-cf-workers-and-gle-sheets
 > Telegram bot that interacts with [Cloudflare Workers](https://developers.cloudflare.com/workers/) and utilizes [Google Sheets](https://developers.google.com/sheets/api/guides/concepts) for data storage.
+No dependencies and no packages are required.

-> **Note**: Currently under active development.
+> Just create and deploy a worker, create a bot with BotFather, create GoogleCloud free tier account, and set sheets webhook - that's all there's to it.
+Adress the guide below.

 # Contents